LiskArchive/lisk-legacy-docs/user-guide/monitoring/monitoring.md

 #### Option 2: In newrelic.js

-The second way of adding the license key is by editing `newrelic.js` which can be found in the root directory of the Lisk Core installation.
+The second way of adding the license key is to edit `newrelic.js` file which can be found in the root directory of the Lisk Core installation.

 ```bash
 cd lisk_repo # navigate inside the root folder of lisk core